zyfsa/CRGN/README.md

 # CRGN
-Deep Relation Reasoning for Cross-Modal Retrieval<br/>
+Deep Relation Embedding for Cross-Modal Retrieval<br/>

 This code is implemented by pytorch.<br/>
 The meaning of file and dir:<br/>